awsdocs/amazon-vpc-peering-guide/doc_source/vpc-peering-basics.md

 + **Initiating\-request**: A request for a VPC peering connection has been initiated\.
 At this stage, the peering connection may fail or may go to `pending-acceptance`\.

 + **Failed**: The request for the VPC peering connection has failed\.
-During this state, it cannot be accepted or rejected\.
+During this state, it cannot be accepted, rejected, or deleted\.
 The failed VPC peering connection remains visible to the requester for 2 hours\.

 + **Pending\-acceptance**: The VPC peering connection request is awaiting acceptance from the owner of the accepter VPC\.
 During this state, the owner of the requester VPC can delete the request, and the owner of the accepter VPC can accept or reject the request\.
 If no action is taken on the request, it expires after 7 days\.